-- Managing Child Protection Contact Referrals and cases - Completing Child Protection Contact Referrals for all cases of suspected abuse or neglect where there is a risk of significant harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern - Liaise with the Headteacher to inform him/her of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact Referral by liaising with relevant agencies - Support staff who make Child Protection Contact Referrals and other service referrals - Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility - Ensure they have details of the CLA's social worker and the name of the virtual school Headteacher in the authority that looks after the child or those currently working with a to social worker a minimum.
-In addition to this, the DSL/DDSL also endeavours to attend Prevent in Education course organised by Hertfordshire County Council's prevent programme manager and CPSLO service.
+- Managing Child Protection Contact Referrals and cases - Contacting the Child Protection Consultation Hub when advice is needed regarding child protection concerns which possibly meet the threshold for statutory intervention - Completing Child Protection Contact Referrals for all cases of suspected abuse or neglect where there is a risk of significant harm to the child/young person, Police where a crime may have been committed and to the Channel programme where there is a radicalisation concern - Liaise with the Head Teacher or Principal to inform him/her of issues, especially ongoing enquiries under Section 47 of the Children Act 1989 and police investigations - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a Child Protection Contact Referral by liaising with relevant agencies - Support staff who make Child Protection Contact Referrals and other service referrals - Share information with appropriate staff in relation to a child's looked after (CLA) legal status (whether they are looked after under voluntary arrangements with consent of parents or on an Interim Care Order or Care Order) and contact arrangements with birth parents or those with parental responsibility - Ensure they have details of the CLA's social worker and the name of the virtual school Head Teacher in the authority that looks after the child or those currently working with a to social worker via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments) at least annually.

-Training KCSiE (DfE, 2022)
+Training KCSiE (DfE, 2021)

-The DSL should undergo formal training specific to their safeguarding role and duties at least every two years.
-The DSL should also undertake Prevent awareness training every 3 years and Home Office training on an annual basis at
+The DSL should undergo formal training every two years.
+The DSL should also undertake Prevent awareness training every 3 years.
+In addition to this training, their knowledge and skills should be refreshed (for example

-In-between formal training a DSL/DDSL's knowledge and skills should be refreshed (for example via e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
-This training should provide the DSL with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they:
+The designated safeguarding lead should undertake Prevent awareness training.
+Training should provide designated safeguarding leads with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they: